edwards-bird-lab/data_management/README.md

 bzip2 *.txt
 ```

 `xzip` (`.xz` extension) is the last common compression type to note.
-It is probably less common than the other two and is therefore less likely to be supported.
+It is less common than the other two and is therefore less likely to be supported.
 However, it compresses files the best, on average.

 ```
 # gzip a file
 xz <file>
 # ungzip a file
-xz -d <file.gz>
+xz -d <file.xz>
 # adjust compression level between 1 and 9 (default = 5)
 xz -7 <file>
 # gzip all files in directory